gorj00/Angular-Docs/README.md

 # Angular 7+ Cheat Sheet

 ## # The Basics

 ### ## Component Template
-Template is represented your HTML (or HTML-like) code.
+Template is represented by your HTML (or HTML-like) code.
 Template **must be defined** in your component (selector and styles may be omitted).

 There are **two ways** to include your HTML code, with inline template or with with external file template: